 - the income would have been taxed at a lower rate in the UK

-HMRC has guidance on how Foreign Tax Credit Relief is calculated, including the special rules for interest and dividends in ‘Foreign notes (2014)’.
+HMRC has guidance on how Foreign Tax Credit Relief is calculated, including the special rules for interest and dividends in ‘Foreign notes’.

-You can’t claim this relief if the UK’s double-taxation agreement requires you to claim tax back from the country your income was from.
+You cannot claim this relief if the UK’s double-taxation agreement requires you to claim tax back from the country your income was from.

 Capital Gains Tax

 You’ll usually pay tax in the country where you’re resident and be exempt from tax in the country where you make the capital gain.
-You won’t usually need to make a claim.
+You will not usually need to make a claim.

 When to claim relief

 There are different rules if your gain comes from an asset that either:

 - cannot be taken out of the country, such as land or a house